Museum Studies Standard Course List

 CMST 6101 – Museum Management (Fall)

-CMST 6102 – Museum Financial Management (Spring, alternating years)
+CMST 6102 – Museum Financial Management (Varies)

 Overall financial management of the museum including financial planning and analysis, internal controls, accounting, budgeting and financial reporting, presentation and leadership.
 Theory applied to practical situations.
+Alternative: PPPA 6053 Financial Management for Public & Nonprofit Organizations

-CMST 6104 – Managing People and Projects (Spring)
+CMST 6104 – Managing People and Projects (Spring) prerequisite: 12 credits in CMST courses.

 Dealing with people is an area consistently mentioned as a major challenge for museum managers.
 Students study organizational behavior theory, the methods of building a motivated and skilled staff, and focus on the team process.
 Project management systems are taught including developing scope, schedule and budget, team dynamics, resource leveling, and working within a matrix environment.
 The role of the project manager is emphasized along with tools for managing change and negotiating conflict.
 Case studies are presented by practitioners working in museums today.